A visual introduction to information theory: Channel coding

 \subsubsection{Optimizing encoders}

-Since sources will not produce equally probable messages and not all inputs of a channel will be equivalent, in many cases we will be able to increase information throughput by designing encoders that map more probable messages to less noisy inputs that overlap less with the outputs from other inputs \cite{Polyanskiy2010}.
-This is also known as \textbf{joint source-channel coding}, to differentiate it from the setting where an encoder is designed based on the assumption that it will be encoding a maximum entropy source.
+With finite block length, sources will not produce equally probable messages and channel inputs will not be equivalent.
+We can exploit this structure by designing encoders that map more probable messages to less noisy, less-overlapping inputs \cite{Polyanskiy2010}.
+This approach is called \textbf{joint source-channel coding}, in contrast to designing an encoder that assumes a maximum entropy source.

 We can do this by solving the following optimization problem: